rabbitmq/rabbitmq-website/site/kubernetes/operator/troubleshooting-operator.md

 # statefulset.apps/example-server  1/1     2m28s
 </pre>

-### <a id="operator-crash-on-startup" class="anchor" href="#operator-crash-on-startup">Cluster Operator Crashes on Startup</a>
+### <a id="operator-failure-on-startup" class="anchor" href="#operator-failure-on-startup">Cluster Operator Fails on Startup</a>

-After deploying RabbitMQ Cluster Operator, it crashes during startup and its pod is restarted.
+After deploying RabbitMQ Cluster Operator, it fails during startup and its pod is restarted.

 Common reasons for such failure are:

- * Operator can't connect to the Kubernetes API.
+ * The Operator can't connect to the Kubernetes API.

 Potential solution to resolve this issue: